History of Tyre, Lebanon: Roman period (64 BC – 395 AD)

 During the third century CE the Heraclia games — dedicated to Melqart-Heracles (not to be confused with the demigod Heracles, hero of the 12 labors) — were held in the Tyrian hippodrome every four years.
 Faced with the growth of Christianity in the third century, the Roman authorities supported paganism and encouraged the practise of Tyre's ancient cults, especially the worshipping of Melqart.
-When Emperor Decius ordered a general prosecution of Christians in 250–251 CE, followers of Jesus in Tyre suffered as well.
-According to the ancient bishop and historian Eusebius, the Christian scholar Origen died in Tyre around 253 CE due to injuries from torture.
+When Emperor Decius ordered a general prosecution of Christians in 250–251 AD, followers of Jesus in Tyre suffered as well.
+According to the ancient bishop and historian Eusebius, the Christian scholar Origen died in Tyre around 253 AD due to injuries from torture.

+Jewish sages from the Land of Israel, including amoraim such as Yaakov of Naboria (in the Upper Galilee) and R. Mana bar Tanchum, traveled to Tyre to engage in halakha instruction, answer questions, and interpret biblical verses.
+R. Shimon bar Yochai highlighted permissible Shabbat travel routes, including one from Tyre to Sidon.
+There are also indications of movement from the Land of Israel to Tyre and evidence of Jews from Tyre and Sidon settling in Sepphoris, where they established leadership around a local synagogue.

 In the wake of the Diocletianic Persecution as the last and most severe persecution of Christians in the Roman Empire, followers of Jesus in Tyre were harshly affected as well.
-According to religious accounts, one of the most prominent martyrs was Saint Christina, the daughter of the city's governor, who was executed around 300 CE, after her own father had her tortured.
-In 304 CE, some 500 Christians were reportedly persecuted, tortured and killed in Tyre.
-Around the same time, a heavy earthquake struck the city once again, causing death and destruction.
+According to religious accounts, one of the most prominent martyrs was Saint Christina, the daughter of the city's governor, who was executed around 300 AD, after her own father had her tortured.
+In 304 AD some 500 Christians were reportedly persecuted, tortured and killed in Tyre.
+Around the same time, a heavy earthquake struck the city, causing death and destruction.

 However, less than a decade later "the young, and very rich" Bishop Paulinus had a basilica constructed upon the ruins of a demolished church, which in turn had probably been built upon the ruins of the ancient Temple of Melqart.
 Reportedly, Origen was buried behind the altar.
-In 315 CE, just two years after the Edict of Milan about the benevolent treatment of Christians, the cathedral was inaugurated by Bishop Eusebius, who recorded his speech and thus a detailed account of the site in his writings.
-Not only is this considered the oldest description of a church, but:

-The Cathedral of Paulinus is considered the oldest in Church history.
+In 315 AD, just two years after the Edict of Milan about the benevolent treatment of Christians, the cathedral was inaugurated by Bishop Eusebius, who recorded his speech and thus a detailed account of the site in his writings.
+Not only is this considered the oldest description of a church, but the Cathedral of Paulinus is considered the oldest in Church history.

 Subsequently, Tyre became caput et metropolis, "head and capital" of the churches of the region.

-Saint Frumentius, born around that time in Tyre, became the first bishop of the Ethiopian Orthodox Tewahedo Church, after he and his brother Edesius sailed with an uncle to the Red Sea and were shipwrecked on the Eritrean coast.
-While Edesius returned to Tyre to become a priest, Frumentius has been credited with bringing Christianity to the Kingdom of Aksum.